nklerk/neeo_driver-mhub/README.md

 - INPUT and OUTPUT selection
 - MHUB system power.

-In the NEEO app search for: HDA, HD Anywhere, MHUB
+In the NEEO app search for: HDA, HDANYWHERE, MHUB

 ### uControl

 - Exposes the on MHUB installed uControl drivers to NEEO.

-In the NEEO app search for: HDA, HD Anywhere, uControl
+In the NEEO app search for: HDA, HDANYWHERE, uControl

 ### Custom Pronto HEX

 - Expose custom build drivers to NEEO.
 Simply add pronto HEX to build a custom driver.
 - Edit customDriver.js to add custom drivers.

-In the NEEO app search for: HDA, HD Anywhere, Custom Pronto HEX
+In the NEEO app search for: HDA, HDANYWHERE, Custom Pronto HEX

 ## Running the driver.